How Georgia Auto Insurance Settlements Are Split Between Multiple Claimants

 Will I be entitled to the highest compensation among all victims if I suffered the most severe injuries in the accident?

 There is no certainty of receiving the highest compensation just because you have the most severe injuries.
-The amount of compensation is influenced by various factors, with fault or liability being a key aspect.
-If your car was primarily responsible for the accident, you may not be eligible for any compensation.
+The amount of compensation is influenced by various factors, with fault or liability, how severely other victims are injured, whether the parties can agree on a division of the policy limit, and the skill of the lawyer or lawyers involved being key aspects.
+If you are a driver partly or primarily responsible for the accident, you may not be eligible for any compensation.
 On the other hand, if you were clearly not at fault, the compensation will depend on the available insurance coverage and the ability of your car accident lawyer to effectively present evidence of your injuries and their associated costs.

 What is split limit auto insurance coverage?